Thee (1981 film)

 Thee is a 1981 Indian Tamil-language action crime film directed R. Krishnamoorthy.
 The film stars Rajinikanth plays the lead role and Suman plays the role of his brother.
 It is a remake of the 1975 Hindi film Deewaar, written by Salim–Javed.
+The film was a huge hit.

 Plot

 The film opens with the strong leadership of a trade unionist, who works hard to enhance the lives of struggling labourers.
 He lives in a modest home with his wife, Seetha, and their two young sons, Raja and Ravi.
 The trade unionist, however, is blackmailed by a corrupt businessman who threatens to kill his family if he does not cease his activities.
 Forced into compliance, the trade unionist is thus attacked by the very same labourers who once supported him.
 His family is also persecuted by the angry workers who brand young Raja's arm with the words: "My Father Is A Thief."
 The trade unionist then runs away, forcing Seetha and her two children into destitute poverty.
 Not knowing what else to do, Seetha brings her children to Madras and struggles as a day labourer to care for her now homeless boys.

 Raja, the elder brother, grows up with an acute awareness of his father's failure and is victimised for his father's supposed misdeeds.
 In the process of fighting for his rights, Raja, who starts out as a boot polisher and becomes a dockyard worker in his youth, becomes a smuggler and a leading figure of the underworld.
 He also sacrifices his own education so his brother Ravi can study.
 Ravi is an excellent student and grows up to become an upright police officer.
 He is also dating Radha, the daughter of the Commissioner of Police.
 On the Commissioner's suggestion, Ravi applies for employment with the police, and is sent for training.
 Several months later, he is accepted by the police, and has a rank of Sub-Inspector.
 Raja, meanwhile, becomes involved with Anita, a woman whom he meets at a bar.
 When Anita becomes pregnant, Raja decides to abandon his life in the underworld, marry her, and confess his sins.
 He also hopes to seek forgiveness from his mother and brother.